Accommodation: 66 flats

 Activities at the scheme

+As well as informal socialising, activities are organised such as coffee mornings, film club and aromatherapy.
 A number of regular and one-off arts, fitness and events are provided by our Engagement Team.

 What's in the area

 Alexandra Place has its own shop, otherwise residents use the free Red Bus service to get to Woodley Centre.
 The Centre has branches of M&S, Iceland and Waitrose.